ozpartsit/contact-form/README.md

 Complete the missing feature:

  1. getCountries() - Use API to get the countries list (return Array of Objects),
- 2. Display informations about selected country, example: [\[screen\]](https://raw.githubusercontent.com/ozpartsit/contact-form/bfef457bf6c889f925a4ae408f5a45d3a0aeb20b/example.jpg)
+ 2. (Optional) Display informations about selected country, example: [\[screen\]](https://raw.githubusercontent.com/ozpartsit/contact-form/bfef457bf6c889f925a4ae408f5a45d3a0aeb20b/example.jpg)
- 3. Use Version Control (at least two commits)
+ 3. (Optional) Use Version Control (at least two commits)

 ## Useful Links